stray-gr/senior-design/server/README.md

 5. Update CMakeLists.txt
 7. cmake --build . --config Release
 8. In a new terminal: ./run.sh ./build/{executable name}
-9. Use GroupMe's form to create a chat bot.
+9. Use GroupMe's form to create a chatbot.
 Instructions can be found [here](https://dev.groupme.com/tutorials/bots)

 # TODO
+1. ~~Create src and include folders for clock, client, and server~~
-1. Update all docs
+2. Update all docs

 # The N-Facility Problem